lightninglabs/lightning-dev-site/_pages/overview.md

 they are.
 This allows Lightning nodes to be fully anonymous, which is a huge win for privacy.

-Concretely, Suppose Alice has a channel with Bob, who has a channel with Charlie, who has a channel with Dave: `A<->B<->C<->D`.
+Concretely, Suppose Alice has a channel with Bob, who has a channel with Carol, who has a channel with Dave: `A<->B<->C<->D`.
 How can Alice pay Dave?

 Alice first notifies Dave that she wants to send him some money.